 In 2016 we established Ekklesia Publishing and have produced ten titles to date, with more to come.
 (There are 21 books featuring the work of Ekklesia staff and associates overall.)

-As of 2021, Ekklesia has been operating for 20 years.
-We intend to celebrate that landmark later in the year.
-Plans include a collection entitled Thinking Without Tanks: Beliefs, Politics and Ethics Beyond Christendom.
+As of 2022, Ekklesia has been operating for 20 years.
+We intend to celebrate that landmark in the second half of the year.
+Plans include a collection entitled Thinking Without Tanks: Beliefs, Politics and Ethics Reconsidered.

 There is an interview with our founder, Jonathan Bartley, on ‘High Profles’ here.